thomasNGrayTv/touchboard-apps-electron/README.md

 ![electronConfigSetup](https://user-images.githubusercontent.com/102999741/169410756-146d2aa3-6a9c-4e16-9101-536b927d422a.gif)

 You are now ready to deploy.
-Change the version number in the package.json file and save. **Note** it is best to deploy on a windows machine at this time.
-Deploying on a Mac and then trying to download for windows has caused some problems so far.
+After making updates to the project, just change the version number in the package.json file and save. **Note** it is best to deploy on a windows machine at this time.
+Deploying on a Mac and then trying to run the .exe for windows has caused some problems so far.
 To deploy this project run the following commands at the project's root directory level:

 ```bash
 npm install